-Those reliable USDA Organic standards require a herculean effort by farmers, processors, and inspectors to ensure that organic food is created without antibiotics, artificial hormones, synthetic pesticides and herbicides, or GMOs.
+Those reliable U.S. Department of Agriculture Organic standards require a herculean effort by farmers, processors and inspectors to ensure that organic food is created without antibiotics, artificial hormones, synthetic pesticides and herbicides, or GMOs.
 It’s a lot of work.

-But did you know the 1,800 family farms in our cooperative choose to go above and beyond organic standards in many ways?
+But did you know the more than 1,600 family farms in our cooperative choose to go above and beyond organic standards in many ways?

 More than 30 years later, Organic Valley continues to raise the bar on the definition of organic.
 Here are just a few of the always-higher standards we have in place so that you can feel confident in Organic Valley and excited about foods in your cart.

 Kelly Placke spends time with cows on her organic farm in Wisconsin.

 USDA Organic standards require that organic food is produced without antibiotics, artificial hormones, synthetic pesticides and herbicides, or GMOs.
 But we push those standards further than you might expect.

 No Artificial Ingredients

 It would certainly be easier to use artificial ingredients or flavor enhancers.
 For instance, Organic Valley once made a hazelnut half-and-half that had dedicated fans across the country.
 However, when our organic hazelnut supply was no more, we discontinued the product because there was no other organic hazelnut option for us to use in our creamer.
 We frequently make choices like this to ensure that when you pick up an Organic Valley product, it contains the quality ingredients you expect from us.

 We once used this naturally sourced organic ingredient derived from red seaweed to create a pleasing texture by keeping ingredients like cocoa from settling to the bottom of our products.
 It was allowed in organic for many years, but after research emerged about carrageenan, the National Organic Standards Board wanted to phase it out.
 We heard our fans loud and clear — no more carrageenan, ASAP.